anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 #### JSON CSR Data {#per-data}

-The JSON CSR Data is a JSON document {{RFC8259}} that MUST conform with the data model described by the `csr-grouping` of the `ietf-ztp-types` YANG module defined in {{Section 3.2 of !I-D.ietf-netconf-sztp-csr}} and MUST be encoded using the rules defined in {{!RFC7951}}.
+The JSON CSR Data SHALL be a JSON document {{RFC8259}} that MUST conform with the data model described by the `csr-grouping` of the `ietf-ztp-types` YANG module defined in {{Section 3.2 of !I-D.ietf-netconf-sztp-csr}} and MUST be encoded using the rules defined in {{!RFC7951}}.
 Note that {{!I-D.ietf-netconf-sztp-csr}} also allows for inclusion of CSRs in different formats used by CMP and CMC.
 For PKCS#10 CSRs as used in BRSKI and BRSKI-PRM, the `p10-csr` case of the `csr-grouping` MUST be used.